shreeram0511/Eduville-SMS/README.md

-# Eduville-SMS it is a school management system with django python webframework
+# Eduville-SMS it is a school management system created with django python webframework by S.Shreeram